Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Acknowledgements

 \section{Acknowledgements}

-I am indebted to Antonio Pich for early involvement in this project and for careful reading the manuscript.
-This work has been supported in part by the Spanish Government and ERDF funds from the EU Commission[Grant FPA2017-84445-P] and the Generalitat Valenciana [Grant Prometeo/2017/053].
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101031558.
+I am indebted to Antonio Pich for early involvement in this project and for careful reading the manuscript. {This work has been supported in part by MCIN/AEI/10.13039/501100011033 Grant No. PID2020-114473GB-I00, by PROMETEO/2021/071 (GV).} This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101031558.